mopidy/mopidy/docs/config.rst

 .. confval:: core/restore_state

-    When set to ``true``, Mopidy saves the state when it ends and restores the state at next start.
+    When set to ``true``, Mopidy restores its last state when started.
+    The restored state includes the tracklist, playback history, the playback state, and the mixers volume and mute state.

     Default is ``false``.